barackd222/barackd222.github.io/assets/handsonlabs/exploretheapis-4.md

 - Right Click on the new file to rename it - **GetPysicians.py**
 - Now click on the tab for the GetPhsicians.py file and paste your clipboard contents that you copied from Postman into the code editor.
 - In the console window type the following:

-``python GetPhysicians.py``
+``python3 GetPhysicians.py``

-All being well in the universe you should see the Physicians you added earlier returned.
+You should see the Physicians you added earlier returned.

 <br>
 ## Repeat for Post Physicians
 <br>

-- In Postman execute a request to Post a new Physician.
+- In Postman execute a request to **POST** a new Physician.
 - Repeat the step to copy the code snippet.
 - Create a new file called **PostPhysicians.py** in the project on tutorialspoint website.
 - Execute the following command:

-``python PostPhysicians.py``
+``python3 PostPhysicians.py``

 - Observe the response
-- Now in the console window type the following;
+- Now in the console window type the following:

-``python GetPhysicians.py``
+``python3 GetPhysicians.py``

 - You should see the Physicians you added earlier plus the one you just added.

+Feel free to modify the code snippet and play building your own logic.

 <br>